jesmithiv/jesmithiv.github.io/_posts/2016-07-13-the-role-of-aesthetics-in-information-systems.md

 Pursuing a "perfect" information system is mostly a waste of time.
 There's no such thing.
 Like any aspect of knowledge work, the goal for redesigning a note-taking or reference system should be [betterment][better] and awareness.

 My information storage needs have naturally evolved with my interests and life.
 They will change again.
 Storage systems are also a private illusion—a meta layer of organization that only my eyes will see and appreciate.
-I think understanding the illusory aspect of organization is critical because it helps maintain a sense of humility and avoids prioritizing a system itself over the value that system creates in the world.
+I think understanding the illusory aspect of organization is critical because it helps maintain a sense of humility and avoids prioritizing a system itself over the value that a system creates in the world.

 The aesthetics of an information system matter only to the extent that they inspire an urge to create new connections and bring new combinations into the world.
 This is not to say that the beauty of a system does not matter.
 It matters very much.
 But no more than the information that a system can ultimately release into the world.